oracle-livelabs/sprints/analytics/sprint-oac-add-custom-map-background/sprint-add-custom-map-background.md

 Tiled Web Map protocols.

 ## Adding a custom map background through the OAC Console.
-In order to complete this sprint you need to have ready the appropriate credentials from your mapping service.
+In order to complete this sprint you need to have the appropriate credentials ready from your mapping service.
 If you are using Google Maps or Baidu, this is an API key.
 If you are using a Web Service Map or Tiled Web Map protocol, this is a URL.

-In order to verify that your custom map background works, you must have a dataset that includes a map-related column with which to create a map visualization.
 >**Note:** You must have the **BI Service Admin** role in order to complete the following steps.